What’s your number-one sales challenge? What obstacle, if you overcame it, would most help you increase sales?

 #7 Turn negatives into positives.
 The percentage of people with ADHD in sales is estimated to be about double that of the general population.
 As a group people with ADHD are known to have trouble managing time.
 And that’s a big obstacle in selling.
 But salespeople with ADHD can also do very well and are frequently stars.
 How can that be?
 They’ve turned the tables and leverage commonly “negative” ADHD behaviors into exceptional selling behaviors.
 Exercising that leverage means training in consultative selling skills and a process that keeps reps on track without being a straightjacket.
 Our consultative selling course FOCIS® provides such training and process development.
 We know that the course can help any salesperson.
 But we’ve also learned that it can be especially valuable for salespeople with ADHD.

 How are you using your time?
 Too much time filling the top of the funnel and not enough leveraging social situations?
 Not making the most of downtime to build the resources that support sales?
 Not defining “away” time so that you can be your most creative self?

-Don’t wait until you can “find the time.”
+Time won’t wait for you, so don’t wait for time.
 Take a few minutes now to learn more about how you can get the most money value for your time.
-Contact us at 847-446-0008, Extension 1, or firstname.lastname@example.org.
+Contact us at 847-446-0008, Extension 1, or email@example.com.

 Comments are closed.